memtt/malt/README.md

 How to use
 ----------

-MATT currently provide a dynamic library you need to preload in your application to wrap the default memory allocator.
+MALT currently provide a dynamic library you need to preload in your application to wrap the default memory allocator.
 It provide two basic instrumentation modes.

-By default MATT use backtrace to reconstruct you stack on malloc/free/... calls :
+By default MALT use backtrace to reconstruct you stack on malloc/free/... calls :

 	{YOUR_PREFIX}/bin/matt {YOUR_PROGRAM} [OPTIONS]

 You can get better performance but less detailed stack by using option -finstrument-function or similar on your compiler.
-Then, you need to tel MATT to use the "enter-exit" stack mode :
+Then, you need to tel MALT to use the "enter-exit" stack mode :

 	{YOUR_PREFIX}/bin/matt -m=enter-exit {YOUR_PROGRAM} [OPTIONS]